Variables and Environment Variables In Bash

 echo Hello $name

-to specify where a variable name starts and
+You can use ${ and } to specify where a variable name starts and

 ends.
-For example, lets say you want to show the file readme_2020.txt
+For example, lets say you want to show the file readme_2020.txt:

 filename=readme